-Tick off four of the city’s Royal Parks—Kensington, Hyde, Green, and St James’s Park—in a 7.2-mile loop.
+Tick off four of the city’s Royal Parks—Kensington, Hyde, Green, and St James’s Park—in one 7.2-mile loop.
 Follow the perimeters of the park marked with rose brass plates in the pavement and enjoy the scenery.
 Really, any time during the week is your ideal window, as playing dodge ’em on weekends in the crowds will slow your pace.

 East Londoners probably want to keep this one a secret — but it’s too good not to share!
 A short train ride to Leytonstone will have you in Wanstead Flats.
-As a perfectly flat, large open space with winding trails, it’s a runner’s dream (not after a heavy rainfall though).
+As a perfectly flat, large open space with winding trails, it’s a runner’s dream (not after a heavy rainfall, though).
 Loop around the park, which is scattered with ponds and streams, to log up 6.9 miles.

 This 2.5-mile green walkway follows the course of the railway line that used to run between Finsbury Park and Alexandra Palace and it's a favoured spot among runners and bikers looking to break a sweat.
 Along the way, you'll find yourself passing derelict station platforms and tunnels (some of which are now protected bat caves).
 And, since the trail is part of a reserve, you'll be surrounded by plenty of greenery, too.

 An East London jewel, Victoria Park features an almost three-mile loop that'll keep you off the streets and cruising past trees, gardens, and grassy areas.
 But be aware: it’s one of the most visited park in London, so be sure to get there in early morning to avoid the crowds.
 Bonus: the park is home to a few cafes to sit down and chill after an AM sweat.